pforret/jekyll.forret.com/_posts/2005/2005-12-23-migrating-from-blogspot-to-a-real-blog.md

   - Google
 ---
 ![Blogger](http://www.pixagogo.com/S55bfzQn-9Laj342Ysd8%21wxmXGCojZbm8v4rMDYivuSo%216vjCaHw92Cyfg39Keu0L9eD8T6x-lcCL8xqE95jB6jSKpLgQwmHko/blogger.jpg)
-I have [often](http://blog.forret.com/blog/2004/12/setting-up-new-blogger-site.html) [said](http://blog.forret.com/blog/2004/10/podcasting-with-blogger.html) that Blogger is one of the easiest ways to get started for free with a blog.
-Even if you don&#8217;t have an own domain name, you can start with a xyz.blogspot.com.
-However, there might come a time that you want to move that blog to another location: because you have bought your own domain, because you don&#8217;t want to look like an newbie, &#8230; I&#8217;ve done that a couple of times (I have more than a dozen blogs on Blogger, and am now transfering the &#8216;serious&#8217; ones to my [www.smoothouse.com](http://www.smoothouse.com) domain) and these are some tips:
+I have [often](/blog/2004/12/setting-up-new-blogger-site.html) [said](/blog/2004/10/podcasting-with-blogger.html) that Blogger is one of the easiest ways to get started for free with a blog.
+Even if you don't have an own domain name, you can start with a xyz.blogspot.com.
+However, there might come a time that you want to move that blog to another location: because you have bought your own domain, because you don't want to look like an newbie, &#8230; I've done that a couple of times (I have more than a dozen blogs on Blogger, and am now transfering the &#8216;serious' ones to my [www.smoothouse.com](http://www.smoothouse.com) domain) and these are some tips:

 ### Situation